Last Updated on February 17, 2021 by Chenée Lewis

 Instructions

-- At least one hour before preparing dough (or the night before), place butter in freezer.
+- At least one hour before preparing dough (or the night before), place butter in freezer.½ cup salted butter

-- Whisk together flour, brown sugar, baking powder, and baking soda.
+- Whisk together flour, brown sugar, baking powder, and baking soda.2 cups all-purpose flour, ⅓ cup light brown sugar, 2 teaspoon baking powder, ¼ teaspoon baking soda

 - Grate in frozen butter and combine with dry ingredients.
 Using a pastry blender or a fork, blend butter into flour mixture.

-- In a separate bowl, whisk together sour cream, egg, and vanilla.
+- In a separate bowl, whisk together sour cream, egg, and vanilla.¾ cup full-fat sour cream, 1 large egg, 1 teaspoon pure vanilla extract

-- Fold sour cream mixture and cinnamon chips into dry ingredients with a rubber spatula until just combined.
-Use floured hands to continue to lightly knead dough into a ball.
+- Fold sour cream mixture and cinnamon chips into dry ingredients with a rubber spatula until just combined.1 cup cinnamon chips

 - Place dough on a lightly floured surface and dust top of dough ball with a little more flour.
-Gently shape into a 8-inch round flattened disk and cut into 8 wedges.
-Place wedges at least 1-inch apart on a large baking sheet lined with parchment paper or a silicone baking liner.
+Gently shape into a 7-inch round flattened disk and cut into 8 wedges.
+Place wedges about 1-inch apart on a large baking sheet lined with parchment paper or a silicone baking liner.

 - Preheat oven to 400°F and place baking sheet with scones in the freezer to chill while it heats up.